*This post contains affiliate links. Things you buy through our links may earn us a commission.

 The first thing you need is the dough!
 Playdough is relatively inexpensive and can be found at many stores for $1 or less per container.
-You can by one color or grab a case of colors.
-OR you can try your hand at making your own!
+You can buy one color or grab a case of colors OR you can try your hand at making your own!

 Honestly, I never had much success in making my own until a fellow teacher slipped me her favorite recipe years ago.
 Which I will now share with you!
 This is great to make for your younger kids or teach your older ones how to make it!

 - ⅓ cup of salt

 - Food coloring (or acrylic paint if you have kids that won’t eat it!)

 Ready for the easiest play dough ever?
 Okay, here we go.